Foundation Degree Beauty Communication & Promotion

 Throughout the programme you will experience demonstrations, lectures, digital skills development, discussions and presentations, while building your professional portfolio.
 You will be part of the wider Creative arts department at University Centre Leeds where we foster a collaborative ethos through our Creative Arts Network platform and social events.
 You will have opportunities to make contacts and collaborate with other creative students from media makeup, photography, performance, graphics, film and art backgrounds to elevate your projects and learn to work as part of a creative team.

-This course is validated by Luminate Education Group
+This course is subject to revalidation by Luminate Education Group

 Our modules focus on practical skills development and may include: